Heather Mason: Silent Hill 3

+Silent Hill: Origins

+She was saved by a truck driver named Travis Grady.
+Using her supernatural powers, Alessa was able to separate her spirit from her body with a ghostly apparition.
+Due to Alessa's powers and Silent Hill's own connection to the supernatural, an alternate reality known as the Otherworld started seeping into the town.
+As the apparition, Alessa led Travis across Silent Hill to assemble an artifact called the Flauros.
+With Flauros, she was able to stop the Order's goal and split her soul into two.
+She then dropped off half of her soul, which took the appearance of a baby, outside of Silent Hill.

 Appearances in other games and media

 In Silent Hill: Shattered Memories, "Heather" is the middle name of the main character Cheryl.
 Heather is also the lead character in the film Silent Hill: Revelation.
 Heather is also a downloadable content character in Silent Hill: Book of Memories.
 In addition, she makes cameo appearances in some of the endings in Book of Memories and in Silent Hill: Downpour, as well as in an unrelated Konami game, Dance Dance Revolution Extreme.
-Heather also appears in the pachislot game Silent Hill: Return.

 Going by Cheryl, the character also makes a playable appearance in the Dead by Daylight game alongside Pyramid Head, Lisa Garland, Cybil Bennett, Maria, and James Sunderland, along with skins based on Alessa Gillespie and Robbie the Rabbit.
 In the canon of Dead by Daylight, Heather/Cheryl works at a center for troubled youths, but is still haunted by the events of Silent Hill 3.

 Heather is also part of a DLC expansion pack for the multiplayer horror game Dark Deception: Monsters & Mortals – Silent Hill.